2017 Innovation Day

 CSE #6: Case Controller

 - Description: The current VR (virtual reality) market is focused on headsets built for high-end PC's.
 Though there is a submarket that incorporates the use of a smartphone along with a simple headset to satisfy the requirements for a lower cost VR experience.
 Companies like Samsung and Google have produced headsets that support compatible smartphone models, which allows us to focus on a product that can be utilized across the board.
-The problem with this submarket are the devices used as input for interaction within a virtual setting.
+The problem with this submarket is the devices used as input for interaction within a virtual setting.
 They are either low quality, with minimal input options, or too expensive and have just enough functionality to get by.
 The mobile VR market needs a versatile input device that is cost effective and has all of the necessities required for a full experience.
 We plan to fill that void by producing a fully functional controller that is embedded within a smartphone case.
 This allows the user to have a versatile input device on their person at all times without having to worry about a cumbersome external controller.
-The controller will have a familiar button layout with two joysticks and will set itself apart by utilizing an onboard 6-axis accelerometer/gyroscope sensor combination in order to satisfy any motion oriented applications.
+The controller will have a familiar button layout with two joysticks and will set itself apart by utilizing an onboard 6-axis accelerometer/gyroscope sensor combination in order to satisfy any motion-oriented applications.
 The case provides protection for both the smartphone and controller hardware, satisfying the requirements for a robust and versatile smartphone case controller.